-The following table sets forth the number of shares of U. S. Steel common stock beneficially owned as of January 31, 2003 (February 25, 2003 for Mr. Drosdick, who joined the Board on that date) by each director, by each executive officer named in the Summary Compensation Table and by all directors and executive officers as a group.
+The following table sets forth the number of shares of U. S. Steel common stock beneficially owned as of January 31, 2004 by each director, by each executive officer named in the Summary Compensation Table and by all directors and executive officers as a group.
 No director or executive officer beneficially owned, as of the applicable date, any equity securities of U. S. Steel other than those shown.